Broderick Jones

-Broderick Bernard Jones (born May 16, 2001) is an American professional football offensive tackle for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football for the Georgia Bulldogs, winning the CFP national championship twice before being selected by the Steelers in the first round of the 2023 NFL draft.
+Broderick Bernard Jones (born May 16, 2001) is an American professional football offensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, winning the CFP national championship twice before being selected by the Pittsburgh Steelers in the first round of the 2023 NFL draft.

 Early life

 Jones attended Lithonia High School in Stonecrest, Georgia.
 He received his first athletic scholarship offer while he was a ninth grade high school student from Alabama.
 As a senior, he was considered one of the best offensive lineman in the class of 2020 and was a part of the Under Armour All-American Game.
 A five star recruit, Jones committed to play college football at the University of Georgia.

 College career

 As a freshman in 2020, Jones was a redshirt player.
 In 2021, his production increased and he made four starts in relief for Jamaree Salyer, who was injured.
 He was named to the 2021 SEC All-Freshman Team.